How to Use Support and Resistance Levels in Day Trading

 Adapting to Dynamic Market Conditions

 The constant evolution of market conditions means that support and resistance levels are not fixed and can change over time.
 Traders need to maintain agility and continually adapt their strategies to cope with these fluctuations.
-This implies continuously updating their analysis and remaining agile to retain efficacy in their trading endeavors.
+This implies continuously updating their analysis and remaining responsive to new information to retain efficacy in their trading endeavors.

 Concluding Thoughts on Support and Resistance Levels